-Three years ago, June 2016 saw Microsoft buy LinkedIn for a whopping $2.6 billion.
-There were other billion dollar deals that month too: Salesforce paid $2.8 billion for e-commerce platform maker Demandware and Amazon announced an extra $3 billion investment in its India operations.
-Other significant deals included Daetwyler Holdings AG paying more than $877 million for Raspberry Pi maker Premier Farnell Plc; Red Hat paid $568 million for API management software company 3Scale; and OpenText paid $315 million for HP’s Customer Communication Management products.
-Other noteworthy deals included an investment group’s purchase of Dell’s software arm; Microsoft bought natural language start up Wand Labs; and Samsung bought cloud computing company Joyent.
+June 2016 saw Microsoft buy LinkedIn for a whopping $2.6 billion.
+There were other billion dollar deals this month too, Salesforce paid $2.8 billion for e-commerce platform maker Demandware and Amazon announced anextra $3 billion investment in its India operations.
+Other significant deals included Daetwyler Holdings AG paying more than $877 million for Raspberry Pi maker Premier Farnell Plc; Red Hat paid $568 million for API management software company 3Scale; and OpenText paid $315 million for HP's Customer Communication Management products.
+Other noteworthy deals included an investment group's purchase of Dell's software arm; Microsoft bought natural language start up Wand Labs; and Samsung bought cloud computing company Joyent.
 Also, Google Capital announced its first investment in a public company, investing $46 million in Care.com, an online personal services marketplace platform.

-June 2017 saw Amazon’s purchase of Whole Foods for $13.7 billion.
-Westcon-Comstar’s American business bought by Synnex for approximately $800 million.
+Three years ago, in June 2017 Amazon bought Whole Foods for $13.7 billion.
+Westcon-Comstar's American business was bought by Synnex for approximately $800 million.
 US fintech provider, Fiserv purchased British financial services technology firm, Monitise for $88.7 million.
 Microsoft purchased Israeli cloud startup, Cloudyn, for a price between $50 million and $70 million.
-Rackspace bought TriCore in an effort to increase Rackspace’s business from customers who want help running their critical applications.
+Rackspace bought TriCore to increase Rackspace's business from customers who want help running their critical applications.

-Last year, June 2018 saw a fair bit of M&A activity, the biggest deal seeing Synnex pay $2.43 billion for call centre company Convergys and AT&T pay $1.6 billion for advertising tech company AppNexus.
-Palo Alto Networks paid $300 million for security company Evident.io; PayPal shelled out $120 million for fraud detection startup Simility; Splunk paid $120 million for incident management platform company VictorOps; Ribbon Communication paid $120 million for Edgewater Networks; and Sharp shelled out $36 million for Toshiba’s PC business.
-Other companies out shopping included Cisco, who bought WiFi analytics company July Systems; IBM bought maintenance and repair company Oniqua and Shopify bought app company Return Magic.
+June 2018 saw a fair bit of M&A activity, the biggest deal seeing Synnex pay $2.43 billion for call centre company Convergys and AT&T pay $1.6 billion for advertising tech company AppNexus.
+Palo Alto Networks paid $300 million for Security company Evident.io; PayPal shelled out $120 million for fraud detection startup Simility; Splunk paid $120 million for incident management platform company VictorOps; Ribbon Communication paid $120 million for Edgewater Networks; and Sharp shelled out $36 million for Toshibas PC business.
+Other companies out shopping include Cisco who bought WiFi analytics company July Systems; IBM bought maintenance and repair company Oniqua and Shopify bought app company Return Magic.

-June 2019 saw some significant M&A deals with the Salesforce acquisition of Tableau for $15.7 billion, the largest deal of the month.
+Last year, June 2019 saw some significant M&A deals with the Salesforce acquisition of Tableau for $1.7 billion the largest deal of the month.
 Infinion Technologies paid $10 billion for Cypress Semiconductor; Google paid $2.6 billion for data analytics company Looker; Capgemini shelled out $3.6 billion for engineering company Altran and in the robotics world, Blue Prism paid $100 million for Thoughtonomy.
 Other companies with smaller buys included Apple picking up the assets of Drive.ai and Twitter buying machine learning startup Fabula AI.